 Also Read- Why Do You Need an ESA Letter?

-In this post, we are going to learn about the major mental health benefits of having emotional support animals & what’s the safest way to get an ESA letter during the COVID-19 lockdown.
+In this post, we are going to learn about the five major mental health benefits of having an emotional support animals & the best way to get an ESA letter online from comfort of your home.

 Animal-assisted therapy helps manage symptoms of social anxiety.
 Research says that spending time with animals can help owners boost self-esteem, confidence, social skills, etc. Different animals can be used for therapy.
 These include dogs, cats, horses, etc.

 Pet therapy can be used in various settings such as hospitals, nursing homes, libraries, and schools.

 A 1998 study published in Psychiatric Services examined the effects of animal-assisted therapy in managing anxiety levels in 230 hospitalized psychiatric patients.
 Researchers noticed that the therapy helped participants relieve anxiety.